bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 79. text-align example (143) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image079.png"
   style="width:50%"
-   alt="Example of the text-align options: 'left', 'right', 'center' and 'justify'." />
+  title="Example of the text-align options: 'left', 'right', 'center' and 'justify'" alt="Example of the text-align options: 'left', 'right', 'center' and 'justify'." />
 </p>

 Note that this property can only apply to block elements like paragraphs, divs and headers.